-The Bank's Board of Directors, with a view to simplifying the Group's structure, approved on 22 June 2022 the merger projects by incorporation into the Bank itself of the three subsidiaries: MPS Leasing & Factoring, MPS Capital Services and Consorzio Operativo Gruppo MPS.
-The merger transactions are expected to be completed by May 2023 with accounting effects backdated to 1 January 2023 for the first two subsidiaries, with reference to the Consorzio Operativo Gruppo MPS, the definition of the transaction is expected by the end of the current year with accounting effects backdated to 1 January 2022.
+On 22 June 2022 the Parent Company's Board of Directors, with a view to simplifying the Group's structure, approved the plans for the merger by incorporation into the Parent Company itself of the three subsidiaries: MPS Leasing & Factoring, MPS Capital Services and Consorzio Operativo Gruppo MPS.
+The merger transactions are expected to be completed by May 2023 with accounting effects backdated to 1 January 2023 for the first two subsidiaries, while with reference to the Consorzio Operativo Gruppo MPS, the definition of the transaction is expected by the end of the current year with accounting effects backdated to 1 January 2022.

-In June 2022, a project for the sale without recourse of impaired loans called "Fantino" was launched, aimed at reducing the NPE ratio at the end of the Plan and at structurally mitigating the impact of calendar provisioning.
-The portfolio being sold consists of non-performing loans originating from the Parent Company and the subsidiaries MPS Capital Services and MPS Leasing & Factoring, for a total gross exposure of EUR 0.9 bn, of which EUR 0.6 bn of bad secured and unsecured loans, and EUR 0.3 bn of unlikely to pay exposures.
+In June 2022, a project for the sale without recourse of non-performing loans called "Fantino" was launched with the aim of reducing the NPE ratio at the end of the Plan and of structurally mitigating the impact of calendar provisioning.
+The portfolio being sold consists of non-performing loans originating from the Parent Company and the subsidiaries MPS Capital Services and MPS Leasing & Factoring, for a total gross exposure of EUR 0.9 bn, of which EUR 0.6 bn of secured and unsecured bad loans, and EUR 0.3 bn of unlikely to pay exposures.
 The competitive process sees the participation of the main market players.
-The negotiation phase is underway between the Group and the counterparties that have formulated the binding offers, received on 28 July 2022, was concluded on 4 August with the signing of the relevant sale agreements, and effectiveness deferred to a date falling in the fourth quarter of the year.
-At 30 June 2022, the receivables falling within the scope of the project in question were classified under asset item 110 of the Balance Sheet - "Non-current assets held for sale and disposal groups" and valued at the expected price of disposal.
+The negotiation phase is underway between the Group and the counterparties that have formulated their best binding offers, received on 28 July 2022, was concluded on 4 August with the signing of the relevant sale agreements, and effective date deferred to a date falling in the fourth quarter of the year.
+At 30 June 2022, the receivables falling within the scope of the project in question were classified under asset item 120 of the Balance Sheet - "Non-current assets held for sale and disposal groups" and valued at the expected price of disposal.

-On 8 and21 July 2022, the Bank conducted the first round tables with the Group Trade Union delegations, for starting the Solidarity Fund procedure, with the purpose of identifying shared solutions able to protect the right of the employees involved in the exit manoeuvre, and the organisational, employment and contractual perspectives of the employees who will continue to work in the Bank and in the Group.
-The agreement between the Bank and the Trade Unions for the management of 3,500 voluntary exits as of 1 December 2022, was signed on 4 August 2022
+On 8 and21 July 2022, the Parent Company conducted the first round tables with the Group Trade Union delegations, for starting the Solidarity Fund procedure, with the purpose of identifying shared solutions able to protect the right of the employees involved in the exit manoeuvre, and the organisational, employment and contractual perspectives of the employees who will continue to work in the Bank and in the Group.
+The agreement between the Parent Company and the Trade Unions for the management of 3,500 voluntary exits as of 1 December 2022, was signed on 4 August 2022

-On 4 August 2022, the Board of Directors of the Parent Company on 4 August resolved to call the Extraordinary Shareholders' Meeting for 15 September 2022, called, among other things, to resolve on the measures to strengthen the Parent Company's capital by means of a share capital increase by payments for an amount of EUR 2.5 bn and on the decisions referred to in article 2446, paragraph 2 of the Civil Code, relating to the reduction of the share capital.
+On 4 August 2022 the Board of Directors of the Parent Company resolved to call the Extraordinary Shareholders' Meeting for 15 September 2022, called, among other things, to resolve on the measures to strengthen the Parent Company's capital by means of a share capital increase by payment for an amount of EUR 2.5 bn and on the decisions referred to in article 2446, paragraph 2 of the Civil Code, relating to the reduction of the share capital.

-MPS BANK'S HALF-YEARLY FINANCIAL STATEMENTS
+CONDENSED CONSOLIDATED HALF-YEARLY FINANCIAL STATEMENTS